 One Work Track member stated that if this proposal was adopted, there would need to be a procedure for revising the list of cities and a repository of exceptions to the list.
 According to the Work Track member, there are small places of significance for tourism, religious, cultural or historical reasons.
 From this perspective, these terms should require support/non-objection.

+One Work Track member expressed that a standard focused on the number of residents would favor larger countries with larger cities.
+Small island nations with smaller total populations and smaller cities would be disadvantaged.

+From the perspective that national laws provide governments the right to provide support/non-objection, one Work Track member stated that some national laws provide this right regardless of a city’s size, therefore a rule based on relative size is not consistent with these laws.

 Objections-Based System: Use a system of objections for all parties to raise issues with an application.
 In this proposal, the concept of affirmative non-objection is eliminated from the process.
 Applicants may include evidence of support in an application.
 Parties, including governments, may file objections to applications.
 Objections by all parties must refer to international law, domestic law, ISO standards or other objective measures that are relevant to the applicant and the application.
 Under this proposal, applicants take responsibility for ensuring that they submit applications which address those points and avoid an objection.
 Objectors pay to make the objection and submit any objections within appropriate time frames.
 Evaluators take objections into account in the evaluation and may discard objections.
 Variant: No geographic name gets priority unless it is a name recognized in international law or by some international body of standard setting.
 No geographic name gets priority if it is held by more than one geographic location.